 For most Salesforce teams, these limitations are minor compared to the benefits of true native integration.

-Other Essential Salesforce-Native Tools
+Other Essential Salesforce Native Sales Tools

 Salesforce Sales Cloud with Einstein AI